DeekshaPrabhakar/Flicks/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
 - [x] Customize the tab bar
-- [x] Displaying rating, release date and other movie details
+- [x] Displaying rating & release date
 - [x] Loading state is not using 3rd party library but a custom view
 - [x] App Icon and Launch Screen image
 - [x] tableviewcell separator custom insets